sourcery-ai-experiments/blog.nathanv.me/content/posts/spin-windows/index.md

 ## GCC

-Next, Spin needs the GCC compiler in order to turn your Promela code into a C verifier.
+Next, Spin needs the GCC compiler in order to compile the generated C verifier.
 The easiest way to get this is with [MinGW](http://www.mingw.org/) which is a project that has ported GCC to Windows.
 Download and run [the installer](https://osdn.net/projects/mingw/releases/),